L36951/CashMate/README.md

 - 📅 View historical records and summaries
 - ☁️ **Backup & restore** your SQLite database using your own Google Drive
 - 🔐 All your data stays private — no third-party servers involved

+---
+## 📜TODO
-- 🌙 Modern UI with dark mode support
+- Redesign UI
+- Improve the add expense/income function
 ---
 ## 📦 Tech Stack

 - React Native